How to find an app name using package name through ADB Android?

 Pre-requisites

-- Install ADB
+• Install ADB

-- Connect your device and ensure
+• Connect your device and ensure adb devices shows up your phone

 Finding an application label using package name

-binary on your Android
+Setting up aapt binary on your Android

-- Find your CPU Architecture by
+1. Find your CPU Architecture by adb shell getprop ro.product.cpu.abi

-https://github.com/Calsign/APDE/tree/master/APDE/src/main/assets/aapt-binaries - Assume you have downloaded
+3. Assume you have downloaded aapt-arm-pie.

-Now push it to your device by:adb push aapt-arm-pie /data/local/tmp adb shell chmod 0755 /data/local/tmp/aapt-arm-pie
+Now push it to your device by:

 Getting App Label using package name